MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 In the [Data Sources](pm-data-sources.md) and [Common Connectors Guidance](pm-common-connectors.md) topics, you will learn how to complete the mandatory data ingestion process via the **Data Sources** screen (accessible via a corresponding tab on the left side menu):

 // 2

+**Note**: At this point on-prem data sources are not supported in Customer Insights.
+We hope to enable that option in the future.

 Then, you can either continue to the data configuration process or explore the data that you have just ingested through the **Entities** screen (accessible via a corresponding tab on the left side menu as well):